 Continued refinement of the Building Analytics Program and Energy Management System offering

-Continued deployment of the custom and prescriptive weatherization tools expansion of Small Business measures such as smart power strips and energy efficient hand dryers to achieve greater savings
+Continued deployment of the custom and prescriptive weatherization tools

+Expansion of Small Business measures including smart power strips and energy efficient hand dryers to achieve greater savings

 Inclusion of a Trade Ally Engagement Specialist to better engage trade allies (e.g. contractors) with expertise in HVAC, controls, refrigeration and other non-lighting technologies

-Build relationships with contractors, lead workforce and training efforts, educate on energy efficiency incentives, and breakdown barriers to participation
+Build relationships with contractors and commissioning firms, lead workforce and training efforts, educate on energy efficiency incentives, and address barriers to participation

 The implementation of these strategies will support continued innovation and accelerate the efficiency of Rhode Island businesses, industries, institutions and government agencies.
 These actions and activities support the key strategic priorities set out in the 2024-2026 Three-Year Plan, including increased customer outreach, programs delivered equitably, enhanced financing options, increased workforce capacity building, and targeted comprehensive efficiency upgrades to increase program participation.
 These strategies and planned activities reflect ideas and insights identified by the Company in collaboration with the Energy Efficiency Council (EEC) and its consulting team, the Office of Energy Resources (OER), and the Division of Public Utilities and Carriers (the Division), as well as customers, program vendors, and trade allies.

+The Rhode Island Mercury Reduction and Education Act mercury ban legislation for linear fluorescent products becomes effective on January 1, 2025 and measure lives for LED fixtures rebated through the Retrofit Program and Small Business Program were reduced by approximately 50%.
+Savings for these projects are still being claimed in 2025 because the Company’s rebates through these two programs accelerated the replacement of existing fluorescent fixtures with LED fixtures.
+In addition, the Retrofit Program midstream delivery channel will no longer claim savings for “replace on failure” projects – estimated to be 29% of the midstream delivery channel sales – because the legislation prohibits the sale of fluorescent lamps.

-A top priority for the Company is to develop an equity-driven approach to the design, implementation and marketing of C&I programs.
-To help ensure programs are delivered equitably to C&I customers across the state, the Company will hire multilingual small business auditors, conduct participant surveys in multiple languages, promote equitable hiring practices through vendor agreements, and focus on reaching small C&I customers with a specific focus on woman and minority-owned enterprises.
+The Company continues to develop an equity-driven approach to the implementation and marketing of C&I programs.
+To help ensure programs are delivered equitably to C&I customers across the state, the Company will work with its Small Business implementation vendor to have multilingual small business auditors on staff or available, have a language line available to small business customers calling the implementation vendor, have Evaluation studies conduct participant surveys in multiple languages, and continue to focus on reaching small C&I customers (“micro-businesses”) while also engaging with organizations supporting minority-owned businesses to raise awareness of the Small Business Program...

-1.3 Commercial & Industrial Programs
+1.2 Commercial & Industrial Programs